 Keep your curtains and blinds open.
 When it’s below freezing, some people are hesitant about opening up their blinds or curtains for fear that it will only make the rooms in their house colder.
 But actually, the sun’s rays from natural light will provide a significant amount of warmth.
 Plus, being that the sun is solar energy, you won’t have to pay for it.
 Just make sure that you have some thermal curtains for your living room and bedroom.
 They are great for keeping heat from escaping through your windows after sunset.

 Use your ceiling fans.
 Lots of us tend to turn on our ceiling fans during the summer season but did you know that they can also help to keep you warmer during the wintertime too?
 In fact, if you set them to rotate counterclockwise, they will pull the heat that has risen to the ceiling down closer to where you are, causing the rooms that you are in to feel 3-5 degrees warmer.

 Get your HVAC unit professionally serviced.
-A lot of us do not think to call a professional technician about our HVAC unit unless it is not working.
+A lot of us do not think to call a professional heating contractor about our HVAC unit unless it is not working.
 But by then, it could result in needing expensive repairs, a replacement or trying to get a consultation on the difference between a home comfort system and AC —all of which are pretty costly consequences.
-Something that you can do to prevent this from happening (while also keeping your HVAC unit working well throughout the year) is to schedule a technician to come and check it out twice a year.
+Something that you can do to prevent this from happening (while also keeping your HVAC unit working well throughout the year) is to schedule a technician like this Texas heating and cooling company to come and check it out twice a year.
 If you do, that should keep your heating costs down until the spring season arrives.